cmclaughlin24/hermes/README.md

         }
     ```

 2. RabbitMQ is a reliable and mature messaging and streaming broker.
 It has support for powerful routing features, which is why is was selected for this project.
 As an added bonus, it is easy to set-up and deploy on cloud environments or run locally.
-RabbitMQ recieves that message from the client microservice and routes it the queue for the _Distribution Service_.
+RabbitMQ recieves that message from the client microservice and routes it the queue for the distribution service.

-3.
+3. Once a message has been pushed to the distribution service, it will rehydrate the message and run a validation check.
+If the message passes validation, processing will continue.
+Otherwise the message will be marked as corrupted, the attempt will be logged to the _DistributionLog_ table in the database, and the message will **not** be retried.

+4.

 ### Performance Estimation